roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 ### 📝 Assignment notes
 - *Assign the value to: `Deadzone`|`XDeadzone, YDeadzone`|`XleftDeadzone, XrightDeadzone, YleftDeadzone, YrightDeadzone`.
 - **Assign the value to: `Deadzone`|`LSDeadzone, RSDeadzone`|`LSXDeadzone, LSYDeadzone, RSXDeadzone, RSYDeadzone`|
   `LSleftDeadzone, LSrightDeadzone, LSupDeadzone, LSdownDeadzone, RSleftDeadzone, RSrightDeadzone, RSupDeadzone, RSdownDeadzone`.
+- ***Sendtypes:
+  - 1 = Simple press (desktop single press, works well in games)
+  - 2 = Continuous press on desktop, same as type 1 in games
+  - 3 = Desktop-like behavior (keyboard-style delay and repeat).
+Same as the previous types in games.
+  - 4 = Desktop-alt: experimental/alternative desktop mode (but useless).
+In-game behavior same as previous types.
 - Other option absent in the table are:
  -  [Other] -> UseSameWheelSpeedLimiter  = 1| WheelSpeedLimiter	  = 8500| WheelSpeedLimiterUp 	  = 8500| WheelSpeedLimiterDown 	  = 8500
  -  [Mouse] -> Sensitivity   = 50| SmoothFactor  = 0.2